Wiltshire holiday cottages, sleeps 6

-* Three two bedroomed cottages with one double and one twin bedroom in each and one three bedroomed cottage with one double and two twin bedrooms.
+* Three two bedroomed cottages with one double and one twin bedroom in each.

 Each has a living area with sofa, armchairs and a dining table together with a well equipped kitchen containing microwave, cooker, dishwasher, fridge and ample units.